elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr} There will still be eyes like sunflowers or big soybeans in love, blindfolded with birds as beautiful as an alarm of Adam's apple in the flash of brief furies.
+- {:.pr} There will still be eyes like sunflowers and large soybeans in love, blindfolded with birds as beautiful as an alarm of Adam's apple in the flash of brief furies.

 - {:.sp} The Man Reciter.